-January: 2 vatting tanks are installed in Warehouse No. 1.
+- January: two vatting tanks are installed in Warehouse No. 1.
 In the future they will be used to marry the barrels for the bigger editions, like “Machir Bay” and “100% Islay”, before bottling.
 Previously, the company relied on the help of Bruichladdich, where the barrels were emptied and married, and then returned to the Kilchoman bottling hall in large plastic containers.
 Improvements were also made to the malt transport system from the Malting Floor to the Kiln.
 The bottling hall was equipped with a new machine for corking the bottles and new conveyor belts, as the distillery puts it: a significant improvement from the early days when bottles were still filled with the help of a teapot (!).

-March 5: Kilchoman announces the launch of its first Travel Retail Exclusive bottling: “Coull Point” (some bottles were already available since the end of 2013).
+- 5 March: Kilchoman announces the launch of its first Travel Retail Exclusive bottling: “Coull Point” (some bottles were already available since the end of 2013).
 Continuing the tradition of naming their whiskies after landmarks near the distillery, “Coull Point” is a rugged headland just half a mile north of Machir Bay.
 The release is exclusively available from “World of Whiskies” duty free shops at airports across the UK, including Heathrow, Gatwick, Glasgow, Edinburgh and Aberdeen.
 The recommended retail price is £ 44.99

-April 8: the 2nd edition of “Loch Gorm” is officially released.
+- 8 April: the 2nd edition of “Loch Gorm” is officially released.
 Limited to 17,100 bottles, the whisky distilled in 2009 and bottled in 2014 matured exclusively in fresh Oloroso Sherry Butts.
 The renunciation of the finish in fresh Oloroso Sherry Hogsheads, which distinguished the first Loch Gorm edition, results in a significantly less sherry-toned whisky.

-September: European Land Rover Tour.
-After the UK Land Rover Tour, Peter and James Wills, two of Anthony Wills’ three sons and responsible for marketing at Kilchoman, embarked on a marketing tour with the Kilchoman Land Rover that took them through 8 European countries.
-They presented the Kilchoman range in whisky shops in Belgium, Luxembourg, Holland, Germany, Austria, Italy, Switzerland and France.
+- September: European Land Rover Tour.
+Peter and James Wills, two of Anthony Wills’ three sons and responsible for marketing at Kilchoman, went on a marketing tour with the Kilchoman Land Rover that took them through eight European countries.
+They presented the Kilchoman Range in whisky shops in Belgium, Luxembourg, Holland, Germany, Austria, Italy, Switzerland and France.

-October 3: The “Original Cask Strength Release” will be released for the first time in the distillery’s online shop on this day.
+- 3 October: The “Original Cask Strength Release” will be released for the first time in the distillery’s online shop on this day.
 It is a vatting of 5 years old ex-bourbon barrels, bottled as the name suggests in barrel strength of 59.2% alcohol.
 The circulation is 9,200 bottles.